zaraharmon/zaraharmon.github.io/_pages/about.md

 <li> Accessibility-driven language production and its effect on generalization and semantic extension (creativity)
 <li> Interaction between automaticity and creativity in language
 <li> Computational modeling including probabilistic and connectionist models
-<li> Usage-based and experience-based influences on language development and learning</blockquote>
+<li> Usage-based and experience-based influences on language development and learning